 The Covid-19 Exceptions Team: This smaller Team of HSOs was charged with reviewing all of the Wing and Activity Plans submitted to the COVID-19 Plans Team for review.
 Altogether, the Team reviewed more than 40 sets of plans from Wings across the country.
 The Team also worked together to draft health guidelines for National Command to utilize as they guided the Wings in safely negotiating the challenges of the COVID-19 Pandemic.

-Health Services Advisory Team: This team, which consists of the CAP/HS, the CAP/Deputy HS, all of the Region HSOs and a number of ad hock members began meeting in 2020 and continue to meet weekly to review the health issues facing CAP and the Nation.
+Health Services Advisory Team: This team, which consists of the CAP/HS, the CAP/Deputy HS, all of the Region HSOs and a number of ad hoc members began meeting in 2020 and continue to meet weekly to review the health issues facing CAP and the Nation.

 Working Groups: